/

 Horizons and duality: water, territory, city, and culture.

 Mexicali was born from technological change, specifically through water management and industrial agriculture.
 As a border city, it has been integrated into the Californian economy and the urban layout of Calexico since its inception.
-Unlike many cities, the street, rather than the plaza, served as its primary public space.
 This city is a product of the desert, the river, cotton, and industry; a dual, resilient, and multicultural identity that defines its urban fabric.

 See more +